 The problem with sinking into your nostalgia habitually is the fact that it has the same effect as substance abuse and overindulgence in anything at all.
-Using your memories as escapism does not actually aid you in the right here right now.
-It will most likely worsen the situation.
+Using your memories as escapism does not actually aid you in the ‘right here right now’.
 Too often, I find the past may as well fall under the category of a hallucinogen because over-indulgence and the misuse of it is damaging but cunningly masked.
-It’s something that is legit as long as you don’t refer to it in excess.
-Revelling in a place and time that is no longer as relevant as your present is problematic because you are running away from the urgency of the now because running is much preferable to confrontation.
+It’s something that is great as long as you don’t refer to it in excess.
+Reveling in a place and time that is no longer relevant as you run away from your presence.

-Much like beer goggles, there are nostalgia goggles where you fail to see the full reality of your past memories and forged to keep grasp onto those ‘perfect’ moments.
+You fail to see the full reality of your past memories and keep grasp onto those ‘perfect’ moments.
 You think of them so much so that you forget that there were inadequacies.
 So, of course, nothing will ever measure up to your past because you have managed to idealise your memories.

 It gives rise to a vicious cycle.
 Your presence becomes all the more unbearable as you equate your idealised past to your present and start believing that your romanticised recollections are the norm or ought to be.
 What you may fail to grasp is that the situation was never perfect; it was your emotional response to it that was.
 If you were to be aware of that simple fact that your attitude decides everything, it would make you want to zoom back into the present to adjust yourself emotionally.